Vastlaan/vue-bank-assignment/README.md

 `pnpm install`

-3. To run app in development mode:
+3. To run app (both client and server) in development mode:

-`pnpm run app:dev`
+`pnpm run dev`

 4. To run unit tests for client: